 About the film:

-The film explores more than five centuries of indigenous survival and resistance in Guatemala, drawing connections between the Spanish Conquest, U.S.-funded state violence, and transnational resource extraction.
+500 YEARS explores more than five centuries of indigenous survival and resistance in Guatemala, drawing connections between the Spanish Conquest, U.S.-funded state violence, and transnational resource extraction.
+Thank you to Skylight Pictures for sharing your film with our solidarity network!
 (Trailer below).

 About the campaign:

-NISGUA staff will support hosts in planning and pulling off their film screening.
-As a host, you’ll receive: prompts and talking points to guide discussion of the film; updates from NISGUA partners about key struggles highlighted in the film; materials to support movie-goers in taking action in solidarity with Guatemalan activists; and grassroots fundraising support.
-Email email@example.com to express interest or hear more!
+NISGUA staff will support all hosts in planning and pulling off their film screening.
+To get started, explore our Organizer Toolkit, which includes prompts and talking points to guide discussion of the film, updates from NISGUA partners about key struggles highlighted in the film, materials to support movie-goers in taking action in solidarity with Guatemalan activists, and grassroots fundraising support.
+Email U.S. Programs Coordinator, David Imhoff, at email@example.com to express interest, schedule your screening, or hear more!